convisoappsec/conviso-docs/docs/integrations/circleci.md

 3. In the left menu, click on **Environment Variables** and then on the **Add Environment Variable** button;

-4. Name the variable FLOW_API_KEY and add the API key available in your Conviso Platform profile.
+4. Name the variable CONVISO_API_KEY and add the API key available in your Conviso Platform profile.

 ### Context Variables Setup